cliburn/data-science/Biomeidcal Data Science with Python.md

 - 6.10 Out-of-core data analysis with the Blaze ecosystem
 - 6.11 Distributed data programming with `pyspark`
 - 6.12 Python as glue: Polyglot programming in Jupyter
+- 6.13 Computing in the cloud: Large-scale data processing on AWS